WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 # NOTE: this command is all one line:
 bcftools mpileup -Ou -f hcontortus_mtDNA.fasta single_sample.tmp.sorted.bam | bcftools call -v -c --ploidy 1 -Ob --skip-variants indels > single_sample.tmp.bcf

-# index the bcf variant file
+# index the bcf variant file:
 bcftools index single_sample.tmp.bcf

-# convert the bcf file to a vcf file
+# convert the bcf file to a vcf file:
 bcftools view single_sample.tmp.bcf -Oz > single_sample.tmp.vcf.gz

-# index the vcf.gz file using tabix
+# index the vcf.gz file using tabix:
 tabix -p vcf single_sample.tmp.vcf.gz

-# you can have a look at the vcf using the following - "zless" allows you to look inside a zipped file
+# you can have a look at the vcf using the following - "zless" allows you to look inside a zipped file:
 zless single_sample.tmp.vcf.gz

 ```